-I’ve seen Bailey a few times for IPW and PROGRESS but never live, and I had high hopes for him, which he delivered in spades.
+I’ve seen Bailey a few times for IPW and PROGRESS.
+But I have never seen him live, and I had high hopes for him, which he delivered in spades.
 Cara Noir is a total enigma and thought by many that he was all style and no substance.
 Well, let me tell you that is total BS as Cara can go!

 This was great, a fantastic advert for technical wrestling with a smattering of strong style thrown in.
-Both men were trying to outdo each other with their technical prowess and when the match changed and became more physical, they tried to outdo each other again.
+Both men were trying to outdo each other with their technical prowess.
+When the match changed and became more physical, they tried to outdo each other again.

 High flying action, technical ability, and strong style = two happy fans in the shape of myself and CBC.